CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     git clone https://gitlab.com/geneflow/apps/app-template.git hello-world-gf

-This command downloads the app template into the "hello-world-gf" directory. "hello-world-gf" also happens to be the name of the app we're creating in this tutorial.
+This command downloads the app template into the "hello-world-gf" directory. "hello-world-gf" also happens to be the name of the app you're creating in this tutorial.

 The GeneFlow app template contains a simple, but fully functional application.
 View the contents of the app template using the following commands: